marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 RP: No, I've heard people express attitudes that you have to be qualified to have access to certain instruments.

-[1:35:40] Did you read the book [[Seeing Red -by- Halton Arp]]?
+[1:35:40] Did you read the book [[Arp, Halton, [book] Seeing Red]]?

 DB: No, I have not.

-RP: [[Halton Arp|An astronomer]] observed galaxies that were receding, approaching the speed of light, connected with a string of matter to a galaxy that wasn't receding at the speed of light.
+RP: [[Arp, Halton|An astronomer]] observed galaxies that were receding, approaching the speed of light, connected with a string of matter to a galaxy that wasn't receding at the speed of light.
 He collected pictures of a lot of those.
 And people started realizing that was a challenge to the basic dogma about the redshift representing expansion of the universe.
 If you see galaxies that are connected with a continuous stream of matter but with different redshifts, that makes it impossible to explain the redshift in the conventional way.
 So what they did was not let him use the big telescopes any more.

 DB: [1:36:52] Oh my gosh.
 That's part of my friend's question.
 If we get to a more decentralized situation and if a small number of very scientifically inquisitive people want to do Science, is it gonna recreate this small clique of Scientific elites?
 Where you have to be one of those people to study it?